 Growing Pains are a concern for most teenagers, pre-teens and their parents.
 As a rule, growing pains are poorly understood and often brushed aside as something you must go through during adolescence.
-This is not necessarily true.
-In fact, most “growing pains” can be eliminated or at least eased with some quality care and attention.
+This brushing is not necessarily accurate.
+Most “growing pains” can be eliminated or at least eased with some quality care and attention.

 What Causes “Growing Pains”?

 A prevalent time to suffer “growing pains” is when your bones are quickly lengthening.
-Consequently, your muscles also have to lengthen to keep a normal “muscle length-tension ratio”.
 Unfortunately, this doesn’t always happen naturally.
-If your muscles do not lengthen adequately, it increases muscular tension pulling on the soft bone growth plates.
+Musculoskeletal tension increases if your muscles do not lengthen adequately, pulling on the soft bone growth plates.
+Consequently, your muscles also have to extend to keep an average “muscle length-tension ratio”.

 Commonly we find that those kids who suffer “growing pains” have excessively tight muscles that cause their pain.